Therapeutic Areas

 Autoimmune disorders is a general category for a large group of conditions featuring over 100 pathological types, including common diseases such as rheumatoid arthritis, psoriasis, and systemic lupus erythematosus, as well as various types of rare diseases.
 These conditions range in severity from minor impacts on quality of life to life-threatening.
 Due to the significant heterogeneity of pathological characteristics in different patients, clinical treatment tends to be ineffective, and in some cases no treatment exists.
 Therefore, new treatments are urgently demanded in the clinic.

+Chipscreen Biosciences has two candidates for autoimmune disorders in phase I clinical trials in China.
 CS12192, Chipscreen Biosciences's first variety in this field and a JAK3/JAK1/TBK1 selective kinase inhibitor with a novel mechanism of action, is significantly different from existing clinical drugs in target selection and molecular mechanism.
-Compared with JAK kinase inhibitors on the market, CS12192 not only effectively suppresses the inflammation mediated by over-activation of immune cells, but also reduces tissue infiltration of immune cells by inhibiting TBK1, resulting in better efficacy and safety.
-CS12192 is therefore expected to provide a new differentiated treatment option for autoimmune diseases.
 The phase I clinical study of CS12192 has been completed in China.

 With the advancement of globalization, public health security is being endangered seriously by known and unknown viral infections, and viral infectious diseases will become one of the most threatening diseases to human beings in the future.
 The most significant difficulties for current antiviral therapies lie in insufficient treatment, easy drug resistance, and easy rebound after discontinuation.
 Developing high-efficacy and low-resistance specific or broad-spectrum antiviral drugs helps to deal with existing known viral infectious diseases actively, and such drugs can serve as a technical reserve of the antiviral treatment system to resist unknown virus risks.